Environmental Health Risks for Seniors

 Chemical Exposure at Home

-Personal care and cleaning products, furniture, electronics, and other consumer products may contain chemicals that can end up in the air.
-The chemicals found in these products, such as phthalates, flame retardants, and polyfluorinated alkyl substances (PFAS), are often detected in the U.S. population.
-These substances have been linked to harmful health effects, such as reproductive and endocrine system toxicity.
+Personal care for seniors and cleaning products, furniture, electronics, and other consumer products may contain chemicals that often end up in the air.
+The chemicals found in these products, such as phthalates, flame retardants, and polyfluorinated alkyl substances (PFAS), often affect the health of Americans.
+These substances are linked to harmful health effects, such as reproductive and endocrine system toxicity.

 Climate Change